hapax/hapax.github.io/assets/benford.md

-Logarithmic uniformity also explains an odd pattern in the first digits of naturally occurring numbers like tax returns, stock market prices, physical constants, and even powers of $2$.
+Logarithmic uniformity also explains an odd pattern in the first digits of naturally occurring numbers like tax returns, stock market prices, populations, river lengths, physical constants, and even powers of $2$.
 The pattern, called *Benford's law* after
 [Frank Benford](https://en.wikipedia.org/wiki/Frank_Benford), is as
 follows: for base $b$, the digit $d \in \\{1, 2, \ldots, b-1\\}$ occurs with relative frequency